VeraLapsa/Place-Stardew-Valley-Tampermonkey-Overlays/README.md

 Add the [Tamper Monkey Extention](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo)

+This will want you to allow access to all websites so if you're not comfortable with that maybe don't do this.
+Just make sure your trust any scripts you add to it.
+I triple checked this script before I modified it for my use.
+Please be careful out there.

 - Click on the Tamper Monkey icon up where extention icons are added( it's like a black rounded square with 2 white circles in it.)
 - Click create new script.
 - Clear the editor of it's default content.